nushell/nushell/CONTRIBUTING.md

   - In what context should this change take effect?
 - `[feature] refactor the whole parser and also make nushell indentation-sensitive, upgrade to using Cpython.
 Let me know what you think!`
   - Be concise
-  - Maybe break up into smaller commits or PRs if the title already appears to long?
+  - Maybe break up into smaller commits or PRs if the title already appears too long?

 **DO**
 - Mention the nushell feature or command that is affected.
   - ``Fix URL parsing in `http get` (issue #1234)``
 - You can mention the issue number if other context is there.
-  - In general mention all related issues in the description to crosslink (e.g. `Fixes #1234`, `Closes #6789`)
+  - In general, mention all related issues in the description to crosslink (e.g. `Fixes #1234`, `Closes #6789`)
 - For internal changes mention the area or symbols affected if it helps to clarify
   - ``Factor out `quote_string()` from parser to reuse in `explore` ``